Sometimes you may need to have several local Git repositories within a single project. Such multirooted project can be set up in the following ways:

 The repositories are independent, they can be included in the project

-just as nested roots.
+either as submodules or just as nested roots.

 One of these repositories can be intended for the project development itself while the others store the libraries used.